KevinMouzet/Animated-burger-icon-CSS/README.md

 # Slide Menu with burger

 A simple, lightweight, animated burger icon with only CSS.
+From burger to cross on click

 Tested in IE11, Firefox 64, Edge 44 and Chrome 71.